lnalex/aws-tf-webapp-ecs/README.md

 ## Bootstrapping

-Only needs to be done once

 ### Create the remote backend bucket and lock table for Terraform

+Only needs to be done once to setup resources for Terraform remote state.

 1. Set working dir to `bootstrap/`
 2. Run `terraform init` and configure variables in `remote.tfvars`